 Any Old Time String Band "Any Old Time String Band" (Bay/Arhoolie, 1978, 1980)

 This San Francisco Bay Area ensemble was one of the most charming -- and accomplished -- of the late -'70s string band revivalists.
-The 1996 CD reissue combines two LPs originally released in 1978 and 1980, and features their lovely version of the melodic oldie, "C-U-B-A," originally a hit for vaudeville star Billy Murray in 1920.
+The 1996 CD reissue combines two LPs originally released in 1978 and 1980, and features their lovely version of the melodic oldie, "I'll See You In C-U-B-A," originally a hit for vaudeville star Billy Murray in 1920.
 The lineup changed between albums, but Kate Brislin and Sue Draheim were core members of the band, along with Genny Haley on guitar... and their sense of "old-time" music, including old-time jazz and Tin Pan Alley material, was right on the button.
 Very sweet and highly recommended.